 While the Department aims to make our courses available to as many students as possible, we cannot guarantee individuals access to particular courses.
-If you prove unable to register for a desired course via InsideND, you may make a special request for an exemption by contacting Leslie Lestinsky at email@example.com.
+If you prove unable to register for a desired course via InsideND, you may make a special request for an exemption by emailing firstname.lastname@example.org.
 In any request for an exemption, please note your class year and reason for wanting the course (breadth requirement, concentration course, elective, etc.).
 Priority is always given to graduating seniors and those with compelling intellectual cases, especially concentration area requests.

 History majors may count no more than two lower-level courses toward the major (those that begin with a 1 or a 2).
-AP/IB credit does not count toward the major, and beginning with the Class of 2018, the university will no longer accept AP/IB history credits toward the university history requirement (or for any credit whatsoevr).
+AP/IB credit does not count toward the major, and beginning with the Class of 2018, the university will no longer accept AP/IB history credits toward the university history requirement (or for any credit whatsoever).